Why QA is important within web applications

 The internet is a vulnerable place for data, but also hackers.

 Perhaps one of the most important risk factors in a consumer’s mind is their data’s privacy.
-As what’s the point of a data-driven web application when a user’s data is not safe?
+As then, what’s the point of a data-driven web application when a user’s data is not safe?

 Fact: Juniper Research predicted a 2-trillion US dollars loss to companies because of cybercrimes in 2019.
 They predict it will increase to 150-million US dollars more by the end of 2020.